open-quantum-safe/tsc/meetings/2025-09-16/minutes.md

 - PQCA TAC (Norm): PQCA TAC has noted that OQS is categorized as Lab Stage on the Research Projects track.
 The TAC is doing its annual review of the lifecycle document and doing a retrospective on the year.
   Norm tasked with overall review of PQCA lifecycle documents in TAC.
 Will facilitate annual review.
-- PQ Code Package: Matthias gave a presentation on the PQ Code Package at the OPTIMIST workshop at the CHES conference recently.
+- PQ Code Package:
+  - Matthias gave a presentation on the PQ Code Package at the OPTIMIST workshop at the CHES conference recently.
 [Slides available](https://kannwischer.eu/talks/20250914_optimist.pdf).
+  - mldsa-native: Still in progress.
+  - mlkem-native: Optimized versions coming for RISC-V and PPC.
 - PQCA general / Outreach and Education committee (Hart): Hart will be in touch with Basil about legal issues regarding the SQIsign pull request.

 ## 6. PR review procedure for liboqs